thyzzv/SolarMaxPVOutput/README.md

 # SolarMaxPVOutput
-A java (Spring CLI) based tool to monitor a single SolarMax inverter and upload the statistics to PVOutput
+A java (Spring CLI) based tool to monitor a single SolarMax inverter and a single SMA inverter and upload the statistics to PVOutput

 **How to build**